EshaanAgg/toy-shell-go/README.md

 - Redirection of the output from `STDOUT` and `STDERR` to files, in both `append` and `overwrite` modes
 - Autocompletion of commands
 - Multiple pipelines with both built-in commands and executables
+- History of commands, with the ability to navigate through the history using the up and down arrow keys

 ## Working in Raw Mode